 Three receive Distinguished Engineering Alumnus award

-The College honored three winners of its Distinguished Engineering Alumnus (DEA) award during a dinner and ceremony on campus on Wednesday, Nov.
+Three College of Engineering alumni — Quint M. Barefoot, Dan M. Pleasant and Mark D. Wyatt — received the Distinguished Engineering Alumnus (DEA) award during a dinner and ceremony on campus on Nov.
 2, 2022, as part of Red and White Week.

-Barefoot is presently the CEO of Info-Gel, LLC, which produces thixotropic gels for the fiber optic industry.
+He is the CEO of Info-Gel LLC, which produces thixotropic gels for the fiber optic industry.

-Dan M. Pleasant earned B.S. and M.S. degrees in civil engineering in 1973 and 1974, respectively, from North Carolina State University.
-Pleasant has spent more than 50 years in the consulting engineering profession.
+Dan M. Pleasant earned B.S. and M.S. degrees in civil engineering in 1973 and 1974, respectively.
+He has spent more than 50 years in the consulting engineering profession.

-Pleasant has held several key positions with Dewberry since managing the startup of an office in Danville, Va., including southeast division manager, and president of Dewberry Engineers Inc., a Dewberry Company of 1,800 employees.
+Pleasant has held several key positions with Dewberry since managing the startup of an office in Danville, Virginia, including southeast division manager, and president of Dewberry Engineers Inc., a Dewberry Company of 1,800 employees.
 In 2010, Pleasant was named chief operating officer.
-During his tenure, he helped direct the company through significant market segment growth and expansion into multiple geographies.
-He also managed the acquisition of seven companies for Dewberry, including the 2021 acquisitions of two engineering firms in the Southeast and the 2019 acquisition of an engineering firm based in California.
+During his tenure, he helped direct the company through significant market segment growth and expansion.
+He also managed the acquisition of seven companies.

 In April 2022, Pleasant transitioned into a consulting role.
-He continues to guide critical initiatives for Dewberry, including championing its corporate acquisition program.
-He is also very active with Dewberry’s clients, serving as an executive client manager for several strategic clients.
+He continues to guide critical initiatives for Dewberry, and he is also active with Dewberry’s clients, serving as an executive client manager for several strategic clients.

-Pleasant has a long history of volunteer and board service.
-His NC State service includes being an advisory board member for the Department of Civil, Construction, and Environmental Engineering.
+Pleasant has a long history of volunteer and board service, and he is an advisory board member for the Department of Civil, Construction, and Environmental Engineering.

-Mark D. Wyatt received a B.S. degree in computer science from North Carolina State University in 1980.
-Wyatt retired from Duke Energy in 2013 with 34 years of senior management and utility experience.
-Prior to his retirement from Duke Energy, Wyatt served as vice president of grid modernization, where he was the lead executive for the company’s grid modernization function, which was responsible for delivering enhanced operational efficiencies for the company’s transmission and distribution system, as well as providing a platform for growing the company’s revenue through leveraging grid modernization investments to provide value added products and services to the company’s retail customer base.
+Mark D. Wyatt received a B.S. degree in computer science in 1980.
+He retired from Duke Energy in 2013 with 34 years of senior management and utility experience.
+Wyatt served as vice president of grid modernization, where he was responsible for delivering enhanced operational efficiencies for the company’s transmission and distribution system, as well as providing a platform for growing the company’s revenue through leveraging grid modernization investments to provide value-added products and services to the company’s retail customer base.

-Wyatt started with Duke in 1980 in the information management department.
-He moved to the distribution department several years later, where he was responsible for the deployment of common business processes and supporting technology that enhanced the effectiveness of engineering, construction and operations functions within the department.
-Following this assignment, he experienced a series of promotions within the company through assignments in the retail customer services, transmission, distribution, generation, unregulated business operations and information technology areas.
+Wyatt started with Duke Energy in the information management department.
+He moved to the distribution department several years later.
+Following this assignment, he experienced a series of promotions within the company in the retail customer services, transmission, distribution, generation, unregulated business operations and information technology areas.

-Wyatt has been a member of numerous boards throughout his career.
-His NC State board service includes the Computer Science Strategic Advisory Board and the NC State Engineering Foundation Board of Directors.
+Wyatt has been a member of numerous boards throughout his career, including the Computer Science Strategic Advisory Board and the NC State Engineering Foundation Board of Directors.